Second government of Adolfo Suárez: Council of Ministers

 The Council of Ministers was structured into the offices for the prime minister, the three deputy prime ministers and 18 ministries, including a number of deputy ministers without portfolio.
 From February 1978, the council would only include two deputy prime ministers.

+Departmental structure

+Adolfo Suárez's second government is organised into several superior and governing units, whose number, powers and hierarchical structure may vary depending on the ministerial department.